Friday at 6:25 p.m. on Northeast Report Late Edition

 - Local Host Mike Nothnagel and Ian Pickus

-Last week's challenge: Start with the name of last week's special guest Nate Corddry's podcast READING ALOUD.
-Change one letter to a B, and you can rearrange the result to spell a two-word phrase (seven letters, five letters) for something that would make it difficult to listen to a podcast.
-What is the phrase?
+Last week's challenge: Start with the phrase BREAK THE ICE.
+Change one letter to a G and you can rearrange the result to spell a three-word phrase (3, 4, 4) that you might say to someone who is walking away from you.
+What is it?

-Answer: If you change the N to a B, you can spell GARBLED AUDIO.
+Answer: If you change the I to a G, you can spell GET BACK HERE.

 This week's challenge

-Start with the phrase DOW JONES.
-Change one letter to a G and you can rearrange the result to spell a two-word phrase (four letters in each word) that could be used to describe an uptick in the stock market.
+Start with the phrase SAINT JOHN.
+Change one letter to a D and you can rearrange the result to spell a two-word phrase (four letters, five letters) for what people might do before praying.
 What is the phrase?

 About Any Questions?

 WAMC's Friday quiz segment, Any Questions?, puts news director Ian Pickus in the hot seat, as he and listeners field questions from resident quizzer Mike Nothnagel.
 Nothnagel is Associate Professor of mathematics at The Culinary Institute of America, and a crossword constructor for the New York Times and Games Magazine, among other venues.
 Often, Mike and Ian switch seats or feature guest answerers, such as Will Shortz, Liane Hansen, John Flansburgh and Mike Doughty.